-is obvious As from aforementioned studies, using story drift parameter as the EDP and limit states criteria proposed by regulations such as HAZUS and FEMA is a common and simple method in evaluating the fragility of structures (FEMA-356, 2000; Kircher et al., 2006).
+obvious As it is from the aforementioned studies, using story drift parameter as the EDP and limit states criteria proposed by regulations such as HAZUS and FEMA is a common and simple method in evaluating the fragility of structures (FEMA-356, 2000; Kircher et al., 2006).
 Moradi and Abdolmohammadi (2020) proposed an energy-based method in their study in which the dissipated plastic strain energy was used in the structure instead of using drift as EDP.
 They proposed that the Housner method can also be used to secure the limit states related to collapse prevention and life safety levels.